Real-World Light Field Image Super-Resolution via Degradation Modulation: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ight} field (LF) cameras record both intensity and direction of light rays, and enable many applications such as refocusing \cite{jayaweera2020multi,wang2018selective}, depth estimation \cite{EPINET,CAE,PS-RF,OACC-Net}, virtual reality \cite{overbeck2018system,yu2017light} and neural rendering \cite{sitzmann2021light,attal2022learning,suhail2022light,wang2022r2l}.
+\IEEEPARstart{L}{ight} field (LF) cameras record both intensity and direction of light rays, and enable many applications such as refocusing \cite{jayaweera2020multi}, depth estimation \cite{OACC-Net, EPINET, zhou2023beyond}, and view rendering \cite{zhu2020occlusion,wu2021revisiting,SAAN}.
 Since high-resolution (HR) LF images are beneficial to various applications but are generally obtained at an expensive cost, it is necessary to reconstruct HR LF images from low-resolution (LR) LF images, i.e., to achieve LF image super-resolution (SR).

-In the past decade, deep neural networks (DNNs) have been successfully applied to image SR and achieved significant progress \cite{yang2019deep,wang2020survey,li2021survey}.
-In the area of LF image SR, many networks \cite{LFCNN15,LFCNN17,LFNet,LFSSR,HDDRNet,resLF,ATO,LF-InterNet,LF-DFnet,MEG-Net,ZSLFSR,AFR,DistgLF,DPT,LFT} were developed to achieve continuously improved SR accuracy.
-However, existing LF image SR methods focus on designing advanced network architectures to fully utilize both spatial and angular information, but ignore the generalization capability to different degradations.
-In these methods, a single fixed downsampling kernel (e.g., bicubic downsampling) is used to generate LR LF images for training.
-Since the real-world degradation varies with different imaging devices (e.g., Lytro or RayTrix cameras) and shot conditions (e.g., scene depth, focal length, illuminance), existing LF image SR methods suffer from a notable performance drop on real LF images.
+In the past decade, deep neural networks (DNNs) have been successfully applied to LF image SR and achieved significant progress \cite{zhang2022heat,tian2022heterogeneous,hu2020meta,li2022local,wu2023practical}.
+In the area of LF image SR, many networks \cite{LFCNN15,LFCNN17,LFNet,LFSSR,HDDRNet,cheng2019light,resLF,ATO,LF-InterNet,LF-DFnet,MEG-Net,ZSLFSR,cheng2022spatial,AFR,DistgLF,DPT,LFT,EPIT} were developed to improve SR accuracy.
+However, real-world LF image SR has remained under investigated due to the following two reasons.
+First, it is challenging to develop an LF image SR model that can handle real-world degradation.
+Real-world LF images suffer from diverse degradation which varies with both imaging devices (e.g., Lytro or RayTrix cameras) and shot conditions (e.g., scene depth, focal length, illuminance).
+However, existing LF image SR methods focus on the design of network architecture, and develop models on the simple bicubic downsampling degradation.
+Consequently, these methods suffer a notable performance drop when applied to real LF images.
+Second, it is challenging to simultaneously utilize the degradation information while incorporating the complementary angular information.
+Existing methods generally achieve real-world SR on single images (i.e., ignore the view-wise correlation), and thus cannot achieve satisfactory performance on LF image SR.